Corysia/Unity-Oculus-Example/README.md

 * Simple grabbing of objects

 ## Setup
-Initially, this was intended to be an example for the Oculus Quest, but except for some specific Android options, the steps are identical.
+Initially, this was intended to be an example for the Oculus Quest, but except for some specific Android options, the steps are identical for the Rift and Rift S.

 What follows are the step-by-step instructions I did to make this project.